Australia lifts Brisbane lockdown in time for Easter as COVID cases dwindle | Health

 Australia lifts Brisbane lockdown in time for Easter as COVID cases dwindle

-Australia will end a lockdown of its third-biggest city Brisbane on Thursday, just in time for Easter holidays, as only one new locally transmitted COVID-19 case in Queensland state eased fears of a widespread outbreak.
+Australia ended a lockdown of its third-biggest city Brisbane on Thursday, just in time for Easter holidays, as only one new locally transmitted COVID-19 case in Queensland state eased fears of a widespread outbreak.
+Video and photos on social media showed people wearing masks checking in at cafes and restaurants for lunch or having beer at bars as Brisbane emerged from its three-day snap lockdown at noon local time (0200 GMT).

 Officials had imposed the snap lockdown in Brisbane, home to more than 2 million people, on Tuesday as they grappled to contain two fresh COVID-19 clusters that now comprise 18 cases, including the new local infection.
 High testing rates over the past 24 hours have enabled the easing of curbs, Palaszczuk said.

-Australian states have also complained about the pace of distribution and uncertainty about supplies.
+States have complained about the pace of distribution and uncertainty about supplies, while the federal government has sought to shift blame over delays, suggesting states have been slow to administer doses.
 Berejiklian said NSW, Australia's most populous state, was "ready and willing to help" with the centre's vaccination drive.

 "The quicker people are vaccinated, the quicker we can look forward to the easing of restrictions, to feeling safer and to overseas trips," she said.
 "I think that is something that all of us would welcome."